Mallikarjuna jyotirling

 Architecture

-• Mallikarjuna Jyotirlinga has small temples around its premises which are devoted to numerous Hindu Gods including Nandi the Bull, Sahasralinga and Nataraja.
+• Mallikarjuna Jyotirlinga has small temples around its premises which are devoted to numerous Hindu Gods including Nandi the Bull, Sahasralinga, and Nataraja.
 The temple is a well-known site of Andhra Pradesh and stands as testimony to Vijayanagar architecture.
-The Mallikarjuna Jyotirlinga is of huge historic, religious and architectural significance.
+The Mallikarjuna Jyotirlinga is of huge historical, religious, and architectural significance.
 Feel the spirituality and peace while visiting the magnificent Mallikarjuna Swamy Temple.

 Idol